briar/briar-desktop/HACKING.md

 platform-independent UI tool called [JPUI](http://jpui.sourceforge.net/) that allows you to inspect and edit them easily.
 Last release is from 2004, but it still works ;)

+There's a setting for UI previews in a separate settings node (`~/.java/.userPrefs/org/briarproject/briar/desktop/utils/prefs.xml` on Linux).
+In order to scale UI previews up on high-density devices, run `org.briarproject.briar.desktop.SetPreviewUtilsDensity` from the test sources once with a custom UI scale value that works on your machine.
+That will persist the UI scale in the settings node so that all previews are scaled using that factor from then on.